 Confluence has everything organized in pages and spaces.
 A page can be a project plan, documentation, blog post, specification, meeting notes, product requirements, and so on.
 A space is a collection of pages, a directory dedicated to a project or team.
 You can use a hierarchy of pages to organize your space – have parent and child pages arranged in as many levels as you like.

 The order of pages can be changed.
 You can also move them between spaces.

-No matter how well organized your data is, it can be a challenge to find something specially as you scale.
+No matter how well organized your data is, it can be a challenge to find something especially as you scale.
 That’s why it’s so important for a team collaboration platform to have robust searching capabilities.
 Confluence’s got it.
-There’re even several searching options to choose from, including quick search, filtering search results and advanced search.
+There’re even several searching options to choose from, including quick search, filtering search results, and advanced search.

 Google Docs has documents stored in Google Drive, a Cloud storage system.
 Documents are kept in folders and sub-folders.
 Each folder has files presented as a list.
 You can sort your documents, but there’s no way to reorder them manually or to create a hierarchy of files.